mathie/nanowrimo/_drafts/a-week-of-cooking.md

 spinach-ey deliciousness).
 Chop up the spinach finely.
 (I wish I'd paid more attention to this as a wondered why I'd bother chopping this mushy spinach into tiny bits.
-As it turns out, I suspect it would have made it so much easier to fill the canneloni.)
+As it turns out, I suspect it would have made it so much easier to fill the cannelloni.)
 Then combine with the ricotta cheese and add back the liquid.
 Give it a good mix, then taste and season.

 This is where it gets interesting.
 How do I fill twenty four tubes with this